SynchroLabs/ParseAutoPilot/README.md

 You should then have the Parse Dashboard running at http://localhost:8080 and the Parse API server running at: http://localhost:8080/parse

+## Scaling

 You can scale any of the components as desired.
-For high availability and failover support, MongoDb, Redis, and Consul should be scaled to a minimum of three instances each (and you should generally be running an odd number of each if scaling higher than three).
+For example, to scale to two Parse API server containers and a three container mongoDB replica set, do:

+    docker-compose scale parse=2 mongodb=3

+ContainerPilot automatically handles letting Nginx know about the new Parse API Service container so it can load balance it with the existing one (all you do is scale, and ContainerPilot does the rest).
+This works whether you are using docker-compose, Kubernetes, or any other scheduler.

 ## Deploying on Joyent Triton